 The principle advantage of the glucagon test is that it can help physicians identify the presence of diseases associated with excess glucagon production.
 Although diseases caused by abnormal glucagon levels are rare, elevated levels are often associated with specific health issues.
-For instance, elevated glucagon levels may be the result of a condition known as multiple endocrine neoplasia (MEN) type I. MEN type I is an inherited disorder in which overactive endocrine glands can form a tumor.
-This tumor can result in the overproduction of glucagon.
+For instance, elevated glucagon levels may be the result of a pancreatic tumor callled a glucagonoma.

-The glucagon test can also be used to rule out a rare syndrome known as glucagonoma.
-In this condition, a tumor forms on the pancreas.
-The tumor produces excess glucagon that results in the development of diabetes.
+The tumor produces excess glucagon that can result in the development of diabetes.
 In patients with glucagonoma, additional symptoms may be present.
 These include unexplained weight loss and necrolytic migratory erythema.
 For patients with mild diabetes, this test will rule out the presence of glucagonoma as the underlying cause of the disease.